 - over 20X is for specialists like jewelers and diamond merchants

-Hastings Triplett hand lens with light for illumination.
-I think the circular metal thing is the battery cover.
+Hastings Triplet hand lens with light for illumination.
+Hastings Triplet hand lens with light for illumination.
+The two round things are the lights.
+Photo by Donna L. Long.
+The circular metal thing is the battery cover.
 Photo by Donna L. Long.

 More on the history of hand lens design on the website: Data Deluge: The Intimate Study of Lenses and Tidepools

-Here is my illuminated hand lens on Amaon.com: 20X Lighted LED Illuminated Jewelers Jewelry Loupe Magnifying Glass Magnifier
+Here is my illuminated hand lens on Amazon.com: 20X Lighted LED Illuminated Jewelers Jewelry Loupe Magnifying Glass Magnifier

 My Coddington Magnifier, 10X by Bausch & Lomb.
 Photo by Donna L. Long.